Mie-Jonasson/DataScienceBachelor/5_semester/Security_&_Privacy/exam_notes.md

 - **Practice Responsible Data Handling**: Data processors need to take responsibility, as users are not always educated enough to make the decision that suits them best!
 Ethical concerns should lie with the collector.
 - **Privacy as contextual integrity**: Privacy as determined by contextual norms of information flow.
 A unifying network for other paradigms / definition, as it considers all data in a certain context and scenario.
 - **Involve the user in the development process**: Human-centered security by design ensures that the system is designed as user-friendly as possible with human factors and feedback in mind!

+## Part V - Legal Aspects
+### *What is GDPR, and how does it relate to security and privacy?*
+GDPR (**G**eneral **D**ata **P**rotection **R**egulation) are fundamental rights for individuals located in EU.
+It is important to consider what data and which types of data you both collect and store, to realise which laws and regulations apply to your data processing.
+GDPR is specifically concerned with **personal data**, and you should remember that not all data is personal!

+A fundamental principle is also that data subjects should be informed by the controller in a manner that is concise (brief yet comprehensive) transparent (easy to perceive) and intelligible (comprehensible).

+Applies to personal data of any **data subject who is in EU**.

+#### Charter of Fundamental Rights of the European Union (2012)
+Describes the fundamental rights of individual within EU, and has two articles of interest:
+- Article 7: Respect for private and family life
+    - Everyone has the right to respect for his or her private and family life, home and communications.
+- Article 8: Protection of personal data
+    - Everyone has the right to the protection of personal data concerning him or her.
+    - Such data must be processed *fairly* for *specified purposes* and on the basis of the consent of the person concerned *or some other legitimate basis laid down by law*.
+Everyone has the right of access to data which has been collected concerning him or her, and the right to have it rectified.
+    - Compliance with these rules shall be subject to control by an independent authority.

+#### Anti-money Laundering
+It is complicated to use personal data, as some laws are contradictory; i.e. the AML-directive contradicts privacy protection, as it states:
+- the information on the beneficial ownership of companies incorporated within the territory of the Member States is accessible in all cases to *any member of the general public*

+Yet this was found by courts to be invalid, and should be limited to strictly necessary purposes, as opposed to "in all cases to any member of the general public".

+### *What is Legal Basis in terms of GDPR?*
+Legal basis is the interpretation of other laws an regulations to create "*legitimate basis laid down by law*" for processing personal data without consent needed.
+These should always be **interpreted restrictively**, yet **sensitive data** always takes precedent over any legal basis you might find.
+This means that if you collect even a single item of sensitive data, the whole dataset should be considered and treated as sensitive.

+Legal basis takes three forms:
+- **Consent**
+    - Needs to be *freely given*, *specific*, *informed* and *unambiguous indication*.
+I.e. should be a *statement* or *clear affirmative action*!
+    - Must contain the controller's identity, purpose of proessing and inform about rights to withdrawal.
+- **Performance of a contract**
+    - Should follow *reasonable expectations* of the data subjects based on *their relationship* with the controller (i.e. services related to the personal data or similar)
+    - The interests / expectations of a data subject may be *overridden* when processing is strictly necessary for the purposes of *preventing fraud*!
+- **Compliance with a legal obligation**

+### *Who are the key players and the main principles within GDPR?*
+It is important to consider who is intertwined within the processing of personal data, as well as the main points of the regulation thaty we should be aware of.
+Here we go:

+#### Key Players
+- **Data Subjects**: The subjects whom the personal data you have collected is about. **Personal Data** means any information relating to an *identified* or *identifiable* natural person.
+- **Controller**: The person / entitiy conducting and responsible for collection and/or storage of personal data.
+- **Processor**: A third-party vendor doing work *on behalf of* the controller.

+#### Main Principles to comply with
+- **Lawfulness, fairness and transparency**: Considering how we should handle collection, storage and processing of personal data.
+    - *Controller* should act in relation to *data subjects* in a lawful, fair and transparent manner!
+- **Purpose limitation**: Considering how we should ensure to limit our purposes to only a specific and defined use case.
+    - *Controller* collects data for a **specified**, **explicit** and **legitimate** purpose(s), and does not process or collect data in ways incompatible with these.
+- **Data minimization**: Considering how we should go about determining what data should be collected and kept.
+    - *Controller* shall minimize data to only what is **necessary**, **adequate**, **relevant** and **limited** for the purpose!
+- **Accuracy**: Considering how accurate the collected data is.
+    - *Controller* shall keep the personal data up-tp-date, and take *every reasonable* step to ensure that inaccurate personal data are **erased** or **rectified** *without delay*.
+- **Storage Limitations**: Considering both how long and how much data should be stored.
+    - *Controller* must not keep personal data from which data subjects can be identified for longer than *necessary*.
+- **Integrity and Confidentiality**: Ensuring proper mechanisms for protection and integrity of the data.
+    - *Controller **and** processor* processing in a manner that ensures apropriate *security* of personal data, including protection against:
+    - **unauthorised** or **unlawful** processing and **accidental** *loss*, *destruction* or *damage*

+#### Data Types
+- **Genetic Data**: Personal Data relating to inherited or acquired genetic characteristics.
+- **Biometric Data**: Personal Data from technical processing of physical, physio logical or behavioral characteristics of a person.
+- **Health Data**: Personal Data related to the physical or mental health of a natural person.

+### *Tell me about the rights of data subjects relied in GDPR*
+An individual has a number of rights under GDPR when concerned with their personal data, which includes:
+- **The right to be informed**: Exercised by the controller in properly informing the data subject about purpose and scope of any data collection *at the time when personal data is obtained*.
+- **The right to access and rectification**: Exercised by the data subject, to obtain information about the purpose, categories of personal data and recipients whom it will be disclosed to.
+Further also retention period and additional rights.
+- **The right to object**: Exercised by the data subject to oppose any processing / further processing of their personal data.
+- **The right to erasure**: Exercised by the data subject, yet only applies for specific applications.
+    - When personal data is no longer required for the purpose provided upon collection.
+    - Upon withdrawal of consent given no other legal basis.
+    - Upon objection to processing, given that there exists no overriding legitimate interests.
+    - When data must be erased in order to comply with a legal obligation.
+- **the right to data portability**: Exercised by the data subject to obtain all data concerning them in a structured, commonly used machine-readable format.
+    - You have the right to obtain a copy of your own data, yet this cannot affect rights of other people, thus on video, photos and other files other people need be deleted prior to providing the copy.